project-blockchain/worldbank/README.md

  ### steps to start network
- 1. navigate to metwork directory
+ 1. navigate to network directory
  ``` cd network```

  2. up the network